Xakkusu/1_project_pilates/README.md

 ## SITE OWNER GOALS
-- to provide the user with information that there is a pipalates studio in Vienna
+- to provide the user with information that there is a pipalates studio in Vienna and motivate them to engage with it
 - to provide the user with course information as well as course times of the pipalates studio
 - to provide the user with a clear short overview of what pilates is and its benefits
 - to provide the user with the location information of the pipalates studio